AdaCore/spark2014/lrm/source/packages.rst

           To be completed in the Milestone 4 version of this document.

-.. _volatile_input_and_output_aspects:
+.. _volatile_input_and_output_only_aspects:

-Volatile Input and Output Aspects
+Volatile Input and Output Only Aspects
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A volatile variable has to be designated as either an input or an output in
+A volatile variable has to be designated as either input only or output only in
 |SPARK|.
-This may be achieved by specifying an Input or Output aspect directly
+This may be achieved by specifying an Input_Only or Output_Only aspect
-in its declaration.
-If the variable is volatile because its subtype is volatile then it may designated as an input or an output by specifying an Input or Output aspect in its type declaration or subtype declaration.
+directly in its declaration.
+If the variable is volatile because its type is volatile then it may designated as input only or output only by specifying an Input_Only or Output_Only aspect in its type declaration.

 .. centered:: **Legality Rules**

 #.
-Input and Output are Boolean aspects.
+For an ``object_declaration`` or a ``full_type_declaration`` the following
+   Boolean representation aspects may be specified: Input_Only and Output_Only.

 #.
-An Input or an Output aspect, but not both, may be specified in a volatile
+An Input_Only or an Output_Only aspect, but not both, may be specified in a
-   type declaration.
+   volatile type declaration.

 #.
-If a volatile type declaration does not specify an Input or Output aspect
+If a volatile type declaration specifies an Input_Only aspect, then all
-   then a subtype declaration of the type may specify an Input or Output aspect, but not both.
+   variables of that type shall be input only.
+The declaration of such an object may specify an Input_Only aspect but not an Output_Only aspect.

 #.
-If a volatile type declaration, T, does specify an Input or Output aspect
+If a volatile type declaration specifies an Output_Only aspect, then all
-   then a subtype declaration of T is a volatile subtype with the same Input or Output aspect specification as T.  The subtype declaration may specify the same Input or Output aspect as T.
+   variables of that type shall be output only.
+The declaration of such an object may specify an Output_Only aspect but not an Input_Only aspect.

 #.
-If a volatile (sub)type declaration specifies an Input aspect, then all
-   variables of that (sub)type shall be volatile inputs.
-The declaration of such an object may specify an Input aspect but not an Output aspect.
+A variable declaration may be specified as volatile if its type is not
+   volatile and, if a variable is specified as volatile in this way, then it shall specify exactly one of an Input_Only or an Output_Only aspect.
+If the declaration specifies an Input_Only aspect, then the declaration is of a volatile input only, otherwise it specifies an Output_Only aspect and is a volatile output only.

+.. centered:: **Verification Rules**

 #.
-If a volatile (sub)type declaration specifies an Output aspect, then all
-   variables of that (sub)type shall be volatile outputs.
-The declaration of such an object may specify an Output aspect but not an Input aspect.
+A volatile representation aspect may only be applied to an
+   ``object_declaration`` or a ``full_type_declaration``.

 #.
-A variable declaration may be specified as volatile if its (sub)type is not
-   volatile and, if a variable is specified as volatile in this way, then it shall specify exactly one of an Input or an Output aspect.
-If the declaration specifies an Input aspect, then the declaration is of a volatile input, otherwise it specifies an Output aspect and is a volatile output.
+A component of an ``array_type_declaration`` or a ``record_type_declaration``
+   shall not be of a volatile type.

+A volatile input only variable shall not be updated other than by the implicit update associated with reading from it.
+A volatile input only variable shall not be passed as a part of an actual parameter in a procedure call if the mode of the corresponding formal parameter is not **in**.

 #.
-A volatile input variable cannot be updated directly.
+A volatile output only variable shall not be read other than by the implicit
+   read associated with updating it.
+A volatile output only variable shall not be passed as part of actual parameter in a procedure call if the mode of the corresponding formal parameter is not *out*.

 #.
-A volatile output variable cannot be read directly.

-#.
 [The general |SPARK| rule that an expression evaluation cannot
    have a side effect means that a read of a volatile variable is not an ordinary expression.]
-The value of a volatile variable may only be read directly as a``name`` denoting the variable occurring as:
+An expression which is the name denoting a volatile object shall only occur in the following contexts:

-   * the expression of the right hand side of an assignment statement;
+   * as the [right hand side] expression of an assignment statement;

-   * the expression of an initialization expression of an object declaration;
+   * as the expression of an initialization expression of an object declaration;

-   * an actual parameter in a call to an instance of Unchecked_Conversion which is the right hand side of an assignment statement; or
+   * as an actual parameter in a call to an instance of Unchecked_Conversion which is the right hand side of an assignment statement;

-   * an actual parameter in a call to an instance of Unchecked_Conversion which is renamed.
+   * as an actual parameter in a call to an instance of Unchecked_Conversion whose result is renamed [in an object renaming declaration]; or

-#.
-A volatile variable may be the actual parameter in a procedure call if and
-   only if the corresponding formal parameter is of a subtype declared as volatile and the subtype declaration specifies an Input or Output aspect.
+   * as an actual parameter of a procedure whose corresponding formal parameter is of a volatile type.
-   If the subtype specifies in Input aspect then the formal parameter is a volatile input and the actual parameter shall also be a volatile input, otherwise the subtype specifies an Output aspect and the formal parameter is a volatile output and the actual parameter shall be a volatile output.

 .. centered:: **Static Semantics**

-#.
-[The read of a Volatile Input variable IP in a simple assignment, X := IP;
-   behaves as a procedure call of the form Read_Volatile (X) where the specification of the procedure is:

-   procedure Read_Volatile (X : out T)
-   with Global => (In_Out => IP);

-   Similarly the update of a Volatile Output variable OP, behaves as a call to a procedure of the form:

-   procedure Update_Volatile (Y : in T)
-   with Global => (In_Out => OP);]

-#.
-A parameter which is of a volatile type is considered, for flow
-   analysis, to behave as mode *in out*  regardless of the mode of the formal parameter given in the subprogram specification.
-This applies whether considering the formal parameter in the subprogram body or the actual parameter in a subprogram call.
+There are no extra static semantics associated with these aspects.

+.. centered:: **Dynamic Semantics**

+There are no dynamic semantics associated with these aspects.

 .. centered:: **Examples**